 - Always think of alternative

-- Always ask questions to understand more than know facts?
+- Always ask questions to understand more than the known facts.

 - Always ask why only this or why this way?